BANGKOK CITY GUIDE: Must do in Bangkok

 Why visit Bangkok

-Often regarded as a quick novelty stop by many fleeting tourists, Bangkok definitely deserves some quality time.
-It’s unique in so many ways and bursting with character, It provides a perfect combination of cultural tradition and modernity.
+Often regarded as a quick novelty stop by many fleeting tourists, Bangkok definitely deserves a spot as one of the best things to do in Thailand.
+It’s unique in so many ways and it provides a perfect combination of traditional and modern lifestyle.
 The options are endless, from grand palaces and temples to a world-renowned floating market.
-Make sure you use this Bangkok city guide to fit in everything you’d like to do – there’s so much you must do in Bangkok that you won’t want to miss.
+Use this Bangkok city guide to help you organize your perfect vocation.

 Essential Bangkok travel tips